Mirtazapine 30mg and 45mg Tablets

 increase in appetite and weight gain

-sensations of numbness in the mouth
+abnormal sensations in the mouth sensations of numbness in the mouth or swelling in the mouth

 swollen ankles or feet as a result of fluid accumulation (oedema)